karthiksoman/beige_explorer/README.md

 (for e.g. what are the top 20 concepts near the biomedical concept "Vertigo" in BEIGE vector space)
 - Interactive feature to find the nearest neighbors based on their type (for e.g. what are the top 20 "Diseases" near the biomedical concept "Vertigo" in BEIGE vector space)
-- Interactive feature to find the top features of a biomedical concepts (for e.g. what are the top 10 genes associated with Parkinson's disease)
+- Interactive feature to find the top features of a biomedical concept (for e.g. what are the top 10 genes associated with Parkinson's disease)

 This [web application](https://beige-explorer.herokuapp.com/), hence, will be helpful for the user to get an intuitive understanding of the BEIGE embedding vectors for biomedical concepts.